Sandworms of Dune: Epilogue

-On Qelso, the gholas of Stilgar and Liet-Kynes continue to aid in the attempt to hold back the expanding desert, while simultaneously teaching the planet's occupants how to adapt to the changes that will inevitably come.
-Under Duncan's control, a thinking machine convoy lands on the planet; Duncan offers the gholas the aid of the thinking machines in holding back the desert.
+On Qelso, the gholas of Stilgar and Liet-Kynes continue to help hold back the expanding desert, while simultaneously teaching the planet's occupants how to adapt to the inevitable changes.
+Under Duncan's control, a thinking-machine convoy lands on the planet; Duncan offers the gholas the machines' aid in holding back the desert.
 He tells Stilgar and Kynes that just as he has become both man and machine, Qelso will become both desert and forest.

-On Caladan, the gholas of Lady Jessica and Wellington Yueh have returned to the ancient Atreides castle.
+On Caladan, the gholas of Lady Jessica and Yueh have returned to the ancient Atreides castle.
 Having removed all traces of the Baron's occupancy, the two discuss how they will go forward with their lives.
 Accompanying them is the unawakened ten-year-old ghola of Leto I. Looking forward to the time when his memories will be restored, Lady Jessica finds solace in the fact that she will be reunited with her Duke.

 With the aid of the Tleilaxu Master Scytale, Sheeana and the Orthodox Sisterhood on Synchrony have reestablished the ancient Bene Gesserit breeding program, resolving to never again breed another Kwisatz Haderach.
 At her side, Sheeana has a young ghola of Serena Butler, heroine of the Butlerian Jihad.
 Along with gholas of the Tleilaxu Masters, Scytale has grown Tleilaxu females from newly discovered cells, vowing that they will never again be forced into becoming axlotl tanks, in the hopes that this will prevent the creation of a vengeful enemy such as the Honored Matres from ever occurring again, and also vowing to never again allow the Masters to corrupt the recovering Tleilaxu people.

-On the recovering planet Dune, the awakened gholas of Paul and Chani go about restoring the planet to its former glory.
+On the recovering planet Dune, the awakened gholas of Paul and now-pregnant Chani go about restoring the planet to its former glory.
 Now that Paul is able to devote all of his attention to her, Chani remarks that he has finally learned how to treat his wife.
 Paul reaffirms his love for Chani, telling her he has loved her for over 5,000 years.